top of page

 Maybe You Should Talk to Someone

 A therapist, her therapist...and her observations and insights, both clinical and personal.
 The author talks about her clients, what goes on in her mind as a therapist, and her own experience in the client seat.
-It speaks with humour of all the mistakes and strides that we make as humans.
+It speaks with humour of all the missteps and strides that we make as humans.

 Screenshot 2024-05-13 135541.png